 Liz Coyle joined the team at Georgia Watch in February 2012.
-She provides leadership for the organization and fosters an entrepreneurial environment in which the team works collaboratively to achieve its mission; serves as primary liaison to the board; assists the board in recruiting new members, and engages the board, staff and stakeholders in implementing the organization’s strategic plan.
+She provides leadership for the organization and fosters an entrepreneurial environment in which the team works collaboratively to achieve its mission.
+As Executive Director, Liz manages the organization’s operations and staff and oversees all Georgia Watch programs in the areas of Health Access, Consumer Energy, Civil Justice and Financial Protection.
+She serves as primary liaison to the board of directors and engages the board, staff and stakeholders in implementing the organization’s strategic plan.
 She brings to her position more than 25 years of experience as a non-profit manager, communications professional and grassroots advocate.

 Read more about Liz Coyle